I'm Sarah, your honest and heart-centered non-diet dietitian specializing in holistic nutrition for wellness.

 RD / RDN, Registered Dietitian nutritionist by the Commission on Dietetic Registration, Academy of Nutrition and Dietetics, 2017

 MS, Nutritional Science, California State University-Los Angeles, 2016

 BA, Religion and Theatre, Sewanee: The University of the South, 2006

 Like most of us, my first job was working with food!
 I started out as a hostess at a restaurant in high school, moved on to working in many a kitchen after college, then worked within and advocated for local food system development throughout my 20s.
-As I worked as part of an organic farming collective and completed a long-distance hike on the Pacific Crest Trail, I slowly realized that what I really wanted to do was help people find lightness with nutrition and food by helping them understand nutrition better and putting it into context.
+As I worked as part of an organic farming collective and completed a long-distance hike on the Pacific Crest Trail (from Mexico to Mt.
+Shasta), I slowly realized that what I really wanted to do was help people find lightness with nutrition and food by helping them understand nutrition better and putting it into context.

 My training as a Registered Dietitian allows me to see the beautiful, intricate and miraculous ways our bodies support us and adapt to the stresses we place on them.